zxcvbnmditto/StarCraft2-Happy-Kitting/README.md

 ~/StarCraft II/Maps/mini_games (Linux)
 ```
 #### Running
-1. Lastly, go to the directory where u clone this repository and run
+1. Navigates to the directory that you are interested tha most and run the following line in the terminal
 ```
  python3 -m main
 ```